Call for Action: Information Literacy

 How Our Peers Support Information Literacy Goals

 Jefferson Community & Technical College librarians teach a wide range of instructional programs ranging from basic information resources to information management skills and studies.
-Jefferson Community & Technical College library instruction has modeled the mandate of its regional accrediting agency, the Southern Association of College and Schools (SACS).
-SAC’s emphasizes more of the "teaching library" approach to the information literacy mandate: "The institution ensures that users have access to regular and timely instruction in the use of the library and other learning/information resources" (SACS, 2001, standard 26).
+Jefferson Community & Technical College library instruction has modeled the mandate of its regional accrediting agency, The Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC).
+SACSCOC emphasizes more of the "teaching library" approach to the information literacy mandate: "The institution ensures that users have access to regular and timely instruction in the use of the library and other learning/information resources" (SACSCOC, 2001, standard 26).
 In this instance, the responsibility seems to be with the instructional librarians to work with the teaching faculty to arrange for "regular and timely instruction" about information gathering and use of library resources.

 On the other hand, four regional accreditation commissions mention information literacy explicitly in their standards.
 In the section on library and information resources, New England Association of Schools and Colleges affirms: "The institution provides appropriate orientation and training for use of these resources, as well as instruction in basic information literacy" (NEASC, 2001, standard 7.4, emphasis added).
 This wording is instructive in drawing a distinction between orientation and training on library resources and information literacy instruction.
 The Western Association of Schools and Colleges [WASC] identifies information literacy as one of the "core learning abilities and competencies" along with written and oral communication, quantitative skills, and critical thinking (WASC, 2001, standard 2.2, emphasis added).
 WASC also mentions in standard 2.3 that institutions clearly must articulate expectations about student learning in regards to use of library and information resources, with evidence from syllabi and the curriculum.